Middle Housing / HB 2001

 - Townhouses - a dwelling in a row of two or more attached dwellings, each on its own lot

 Middle housing was common in pre-1940s neighborhoods.
 Nestled among single detached homes, it offered housing variety for many incomes and needs.
 In communities that developed later, like much of unincorporated Washington County, whole neighborhoods of single detached homes gained popularity.
 As this trend grew, residential zoning laws often made it harder to develop middle housing.
-People who couldn’t afford a typical detached house lost opportunities to live near good jobs, schools, services, recreation, social interests and loved ones.
+Often, people who couldn’t afford a typical detached house lost opportunities to live near good jobs, schools, services, recreation, social interests and loved ones.

 Middle housing in neighborhoods can give more people freedom to live where they want and improve choices for low and middle-income groups, smaller households, young adults, seniors and people whose housing options have been historically impacted by discrimination.